rubygems/guides/c-extensions.md

     `-- test
         `-- test_hola.rb

-To add in the C extension, we'll go through a few steps.
+Now we'll add in a simple C extension.

 <a id="tutorial-ext"> </a>
 Create an `ext` folder